HOHMANN AND O'REGAN EACH SCORE TWICE AS TERRIERS TOP MINUTEMEN, 5-2

-Sophomore forward Cason Hohmann had two goals and an assist for the Terriers
+Sophomore forward Cason Hohmann and freshman Danny O'Regan each score two goals for Terriers

 BOSTON, Mass. - Freshman Danny O'Regan scored the first two goals of his collegiate career and sophomore Cason Hohmann added two late tallies to help the No. 13 Boston University men's ice hockey team post a 5-2 victory over Massachusetts on Friday evening at Agganis Arena.